AfnanAliMLEng/coretech-ai-ml-internship/README.md

 My learning goals for this internship are:

-- Understand the fundamentals of Artificial Intelligence and Machine Learning.
+- Understand the fundamentals of Artificial Intelligence and Machine Learnig.
 - Learn how to work with real-world datasets.
 - Develop practical skills using Python and AI/ML tools.
 - Build and train machine learning models.